 A 2019 study by the U.S. Census Bureau found that same-sex male married couples make significantly more than their opposite-sex and same-sex female counterparts — with the median household income being $123,600 for same-sex males, $95,720 for same-sex female married couples, and $96,930 for opposite-sex married couples.
 While same-sex female couples made the least, the discrepancy is not statistically significant compared to opposite-sex households.

-These cities offer LGBTQ+ homebuyers more buying power relative to income and inclusive municipal laws, policies, and services for the LGBTQ+ community.
+These cities offer LGBTQ+ homebuyers more buying power and inclusive municipal laws, policies, and services for the LGBTQ+ community.
 Here’s what we looked at:

 If you’re thinking of buying a house, here are some steps to get you started.